-In this post, we’ve listed out some of our premium Airway Management Practice Questions for the TMC Exam.
+In this article, we’ve listed out some of our premium Airway Management Practice Questions for the TMC Exam.
 So if that’s what you’re looking for then you’re definitely in the right place.

 And that is also why we’re providing these TMC Practice Questions for you — because practicing with real-life practice questions is one of the most effective strategies for preparing for the exam.

 We didn’t include the correct answers, however.
 That way, you can quiz yourself and really test your knowledge to see where you stand.
 But, if you need the correct answers and rationales, you can download them using the links below.